-Hong Kong Disqualifies 4 Pro-Democracy Lawmakers – as Opposition Threatens to Resign en Masse
+Pro-Democracy Hong Kong Lawmakers Resign en Masse After 4 Disqualified

-(HONG KONG) — Hong Kong has moved to disqualify four pro-democracy legislators, after Beijing passed a resolution that would allow the local government to remove lawmakers from their positions if they’re deemed to threaten national security.
+Hong Kong’s pro-democracy lawmakers are expected to resign en masse on Wednesday, following a move by the city’s government to disqualify four pro-democracy legislators.

+The 19 lawmakers from the opposition camp are expected to formally announce their resignation in a news conference later Wednesday.
+The group had said Monday that they would move to resign in a show of defiance if any pro-democracy legislators were disqualified.

-The disqualification came after the National People’s Congress Standing Committee, which held meetings on Tuesday and Wednesday, passed a resolution stating that those who support the city’s independence or refuse to acknowledge China’s sovereignty over the city, as well as commit acts that threaten national security or ask external forces to interfere in the city’s affairs should be disqualified, according to the state-owned Xinhua News Agency.
+The disqualification of the four legislators came after the National People’s Congress Standing Committee, which held meetings on Tuesday and Wednesday, passed a resolution stating that those who support the city’s independence or refuse to acknowledge China’s sovereignty over the city, as well as commit acts that threaten national security or ask external forces to interfere in the city’s affairs, should be disqualified, according to the state-owned Xinhua News Agency..

+Beijing has in recent months moved to clamp down on opposition voices in Hong Kong with the imposition of a national security law, after months of anti-government protests last year rocked the city.

-The four lawmakers – Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Kenneth Leung – confirmed that they were disqualified in a news conference with the press.
+The four lawmakers – Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Kenneth Leung – confirmed that they were disqualified in a news conference.

 “In terms of legality and constitutionality, obviously from our point of view this is clearly in breach of basic law and our rights to participate in public affairs, and a failure to observe due process,” said Kwok.